kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

 5. Scroll down and click **Configuration as Code**.

-6. To reload configurations that you have modified in the ConfigMap, click **Apply new configuration**.
+6. To view the updated configurations, click **View Configuration**.

 7. For more information about how to set up Jenkins via CasC, see the [Jenkins documentation](https://github.com/jenkinsci/configuration-as-code-plugin).